-Granite is a very common rock to use in many industries.
-It can be found relatively easy in most local hardware stores or rock quarries.
+Granite is a very common rock used in many industries.
+It can be found relatively easily in most local hardware stores or rock quarries.
 If for any reason you are unable to find it there, here’s a link to order a small amount of it online.
 Click the image below to find out more about the current price and other relative info:

 Granite Rock Recommendations

 Here are a few more useful tips when working with Granite for the first time.
 Inspect the rocks to see what type of minerals the rock consists of.
 Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
 Before placing any type of rock in an acidic vivarium, always do a quick alkaline test to assure there are no possibly toxic metals contained within the rock.
 As usual, clean the Granite Rock to remove access dust or loose particles from the surface.

 Cleaning Granite Rock